General Studies: Communication and Analytical Thinking Emphasis, Associate in Arts

 Upon successful completion of the program, students will be able to:

-• Analyze and evaluate complex issues or problems, draw reasoned conclusions and/or generate solutions, and effectively communicate their results.
+• Analyze and evaluate complex logic or quantitative problems and arguments, generate solutions, and effectively communicate their results.

 Associate in Arts Degree Major Requirements